-Next we are going to look at a string with free or sliding end.
-So here as you can see, the equation of motion.
-So the string is uniform, there are no external forces; so, the equation of motion will remain the same as we have discussed before; for the boundary conditions at the right boundary is what we want to now see.
-So, that at the left boundary we again have a geometric boundary condition which is the displacement is 0 at x equals to 0; at the right boundary, so to understand the boundary conditions at the right boundary, let us look at the right boundary in a little detail.
-So, this is the mass-less frictionless pulley to which this string is attached.
-So, now, I will draw the free body diagrams of these of this connection.
-So, at the pulley, you have one normal force from the gait, a frictionless gait, so there is only one normal force, and from the string, we have this tension at x equal to l.
-So, if alpha is the angle at any instant at this end of the string, then we can see that from the free body diagram of the pulley, we can write down the equations of equilibrium for this pulley.
-So, if I write out the equilibrium in the transverse direction, so I will write out the equation of equilibrium in the transverse direction for this pulley; this pulley is mass less and frictionless; so we have... this turns out to be 0.
-So, what this essentially tells us is that, the force in the transverse direction on the pulley has to be 0; now if I use the approximation that we are discussed, I obtain this condition; now it is so happens that the tension in this string is uniform, so this can be written further in this way.
-So, this becomes our boundary condition at the right end, so this condition comes from a force condition, that the force in the transverse condition on the pulley must vanish; and if you take the force balance in the longitudinal direction, then you will be able to solve for this normal reaction on the wall.
-So, the boundary condition as we can now see on this slide, is given by tension times del w/del x, at x equal to l, and at all time t must vanish.
-Such a condition such a boundary condition is known as the natural boundary condition.
-So, this comes from a force condition.
-So, the Force-free condition, Force-free boundary gives us a dynamic or a natural boundary condition.
-(Refer Slide Time: 30:27)
+· Force-free boundary: dynamic/natural b.c.

+Next we are going to look at a string with a free or sliding end.
+So here as you can see the equation of motion, so the string is uniform, there are no external forces.
+So the equation of motion will remain the same as we have discussed before.
+But the boundary condition at the right boundary is what we want to see.
+So at the left boundary we again have a geometric boundary condition which the displacement is zero at x equals to zero.

+At the right boundary, so to understand the boundary condition of the right boundary let us look at the right boundary, in a little detail.
+So this is the mass less, friction less pulley to which the string is attached.
+So now I will draw the free body diagrams of this connection.
+So at the pulley you have one normal force from the guide, a frictionless guide, so there is only one normal force.

+And from the string, we have this tension at x equal to 1.
+So if alpha is the angle, at any instance at this end of the string then we can see that from the free body diagram or the pulley we can write down the equation of equilibrium for this pulley.
+So if I write out the equilibrium in the transverse direction.
+So if I write out the equilibrium in the transverse direction for this pulley.

+This pulley is massless and frictionless.
+So we have, this stands out to be zero.
+So what this essentially tells us is that the force in the transverse direction on the pulley has to be zero.
+Now if I use the approximation that we have discussed, I obtained this condition.
+Now it so happens that the tension in this string is uniform, so this can be written even further in this way.
+So this becomes our boundary condition at the right end.

+So this condition comes from a force condition that the force in the transverse direction on the pulley must vanish.
+And if you take the force balance in the longitudinal direction then you will be able solve for this normal reaction on the wall.
+So the boundary condition as we can now see on the slide, is given by tension times del w del x at x equal to l and at all time t must vanish.

+Such a condition, such a boundary condition is known as a natural boundary condition.
+So this comes from a forced condition.
+So the forced free condition, forced free boundary gives us a dynamic or a natural boundary condition.

+Now let us look at a uniform hanging string or a chain as we have discussed a chain qualifies to be analyzed like a string.
+So the equation of motion for this chain can be derived like this.
+(Refer Slide Time: 30:55)

+$$T{,x} = -n(x,t)$$

+$$T{,x} = -n(x,t)$$

+$$n(x,t) = \rho A g$$

+$$T{,x} = -\rho A g$$

+$$T{,x} = -\rho A g x + c$$

+$$T(l) = 0 \Rightarrow c = \rho A g l$$

+$$T(x) = \rho A g (l - x)$$

+$$\rho A w{,tt} - [T(x) w{,x}]{,x} = 0$$

+$$\rho A w{,tt} - \rho A g [(l - x) w{,x}]{,x} = 0$$